solidfire/terraform-provider-solidfire/README.md

 [tf-website]: https://terraform.io/
 [tf-github]: https://github.com/hashicorp/terraform

-This provider plugin is maintained by the SolidFire team at [SolidFire](https://www.solidfire.com/).
+This provider plugin was developed by the SolidFire team for use with internal projects.
+The provider plugin is being actively used, but is not being actively maintained.

 # Using the Provider